sigasi/sigasi_insights/manual/linting.md

 * unused ports
 * unreachable statements

-For unused declarations, there is also a quickfix to help you remove unused declarations fast.
+For unused declarations, there is also a Quick Fix to help you remove unused declarations fast.

 ## Deprecated IEEE Packages, Non-Standard Packages